-This document describes the technical aspects of the hybrid implementation of the Risk_OMT model.
+This chapter describes the technical aspects of the hybrid implementation of the Risk_OMT model.
 The Risk_OMT offers two modelling approaches.
 The full-BBN (Bayesian Belief Network) approach utilize BBN modelling both for the soft influences between risk influencing factors (RIFs) and the formal probabilistic relations described by fault- and event trees.
 The hybrid implementation of the Risk_OMT model uses a BBN specification of the relation between the RIFs but uses ordinary processing of the fault- and event trees.
+See Appendixes B, C and D for technical details if you are not familiar with such modelling.

 In the fault and event trees failure of an activity is divided into failures of omission and failure of execution.
 Failure of omission denotes whether or not the prescribed activity is carried out.
 Failure of execution denotes inadequate actions that may cause failures, e.g., acts performed in a wrong sequence, at wrong time, without required precision etc. Failure of execution is seen as results of human errors and violations.
 Human error is further divided into mistakes and slips & lapses, where mistakes involve actions that are based on failure of interpretation of procedures, and/or failures of judgemental/inferential processes involved in the prescribed activity.
-This category does not distinguish between whether or not the actions directed by this judgement activities run according to the actor's plan.
-Typical mistakes are inadequate judgement/conclusion due to intrinsic conditions such as competence, fatigue, mode etc, and extrinsic conditions such as communication, information, work load, time pressure etc. Slips & lapses involve actions that represent unintended deviation from those practiced represented in the formal procedures.
+This category does not distinguish between whether or not the actions directed by this judgement activities run according to the actors plan.
+Typical mistakes are inadequate judgement/conclusion due to intrinsic conditions such as competence, fatigue, mode etc., and extrinsic conditions such as communication, information, work load, time pressure etc. Slips & lapses involve actions that represent unintended deviation from those practices represented in the formal procedures.
 This is deviation due to error in execution and/or the storage stage of an action sequence.
 For our purpose, this category represents only actions where there is no intended violation, failure of interpretation of procedures and judgement failures prior to the action carried out.
 In the Risk_OMT model separate BBNs are developed for the RIF structure for (i) mistakes, (ii) slips & lapses, and (iii) violations.
 For failures of omission currently no RIF model is derived.